agraef/midizap/README.md

 G5 XK_Alt_L/D "v" XK_Alt_L/U "x" RELEASE "q"
 ~~~

-One pitfall is that character strings in double quotes are just a shorthand for the corresponding X key codes, ignoring case.
-Thus, e.g., `"abc"` actually denotes the keysym sequence `XK_a XK_b XK_c`, as does `"ABC"`.
-So in either case the *lowercase* string `abc` will be output.
-To output uppercase letters, it is always necessary to add one of the shift modifiers to the output sequence.
-E.g., `XK_Shift_L/D "abc"` will output `ABC` in uppercase.

 Translations are handled differently depending on the input mode (cf. *Key and Data Input* above).
 In *key mode*, there are separate press and release sequences.
 The former is invoked when the input key goes "down" (i.e., when the "on" status is received), the latter when the input key goes "up" again ("off" status).
 More precisely, at the end of the press sequence, all down keys marked by `/D` will be released, and the last key not marked by `/D`, `/U`, or `/H` will remain pressed.
 The release sequence will begin by releasing the last held key.
 If keys are to be pressed as part of the release sequence, then any keys marked with `/D` will be repressed before continuing the sequence.
 Keycodes marked with `/H` remain held between the press and release sequences.
 For instance, let's take a look at one of the more conspicuous translations in the example above:

 ~~~
 G5 XK_Alt_L/D "v" XK_Alt_L/U "x" RELEASE "q"
 ~~~

-When the `G5` key is pressed on the MIDI keyboard, the key sequence `Alt+v x` is initiated, keeping the `x` key pressed (so it may start auto-repeating after a while).
+This translation has the following meaning: When the `G5` key is pressed on the MIDI keyboard, the key sequence `Alt+v x` is initiated, keeping the `x` key pressed (so it may start auto-repeating after a while).
 The program then sits there waiting (possibly executing other translations) until you release the `G5` key again, at which point the `x` key is released and the `q` key is pressed (and released).

+One pitfall here is that character strings in double quotes are just a shorthand for the corresponding X key codes, ignoring case.
+Thus, e.g., `"abc"` actually denotes the keysym sequence `XK_a XK_b XK_c`, as does `"ABC"`.
+So in either case the *lowercase* string `abc` will be output.
+To output uppercase letters, it is always necessary to add one of the shift modifiers to the output sequence.
+E.g., `XK_Shift_L/D "abc"` will output `ABC` in uppercase.

-In contrast, in *data mode* only a single sequence is output whenever the message value increases or decreases.
+In *data mode* only a single sequence is output whenever the message value increases or decreases.
 At the end of the sequence, all down keys will be released.
 For instance, the following translations move the cursor left or right whenever the volume controller (`CC7`) decreases and increases, respectively.
 Also, the number of times one of these keys is output corresponds to the actual change in the value.
 Thus, if in the example `CC7` increases by 4, say, the program will press (and release) `XK_Right` four times, moving the cursor 4 positions to the right.

 ~~~
 CC7- XK_Left
 CC7+ XK_Right
 ~~~

 Incremental `CC` messages are treated in an analogous fashion, but in this case the increment or decrement is determined directly by the input message.
-One example for this type of controller is the jog wheel on the Mackie MCU, which can be processed as follows (using `<` and `>` in lieu of `-` and `+` as the suffix of the `CC` message):
+One example for this type of controller is the big jog wheel (`CC60`) on some Mackie-like devices, which can be processed as follows (using `<` and `>` in lieu of `-` and `+` as the increment flag of the `CC` message):

 ~~~
 CC60< XK_Left
 CC60> XK_Right
 ~~~

-(The corresponding "bidirectional" translations, which are indicated with the `=` and `~` suffixes, are rarely used with keyboard and mouse translations.
+The corresponding "bidirectional" translations, which are indicated with the `=` and `~` flags, are rarely used with keyboard and mouse translations.
 Same goes for the special `SHIFT` token.
-Thus we'll discuss these in later sections, see *MIDI Translations* and *Shift State* below.)
+Thus we'll discuss these in later sections, see *MIDI Translations* and *Shift State* below.

 In data mode, input messages can also have a *step size* associated with them, which has the effect of downscaling changes in the parameter value.
 The default step size is 1 (no scaling).
-To change it, the desired step size is written in brackets immediately after the message token and before the increment suffix.
+To change it, the desired step size is written in brackets immediately after the message token and before the increment flag.
 A step size *k* indicates that the translation is executed whenever the input value has changed by *k* units.
 For instance, to slow down the cursor movement in the example above by a factor of 4:

 ~~~
 CC7[4]- XK_Left